leophagus/jekyll-theme-basically-basic/_posts/2020-04-11-whatsapp-puzzle-ilp.md

 ---
 layout: post
-title: "WhatsApp Puzzle - Solution using ILP"
+title: "WhatsApp Lock Puzzle - Solution using ILP"
 date: 2020-04-11
 ---
 WhatsApp sent me this simple puzzle recently.
 Find the digits that will open the lock using the hints provided.